argonne-lcf/inference-endpoints/README.md

 * meta-llama-3-8b-instruct
 * meta-llama-3-70b-instruct

-**Note:** To add new models/endpoints, please add the HF-compatible model to the path `/eagle/argonne_tpc/model_weights/` and contact us at [atanikanti@anl.gov] or raise an issue in this repository or `via slack`, and we will add it promptly.
+**Note:** To add new models/endpoints, please add the HF-compatible model to the path `/eagle/argonne_tpc/model_weights/` and contact [Aditya Tanikanti](mailto:atanikanti@anl.gov?subject=Add%20new%20endpoint) or raise an issue in this repository or `via slack`, and we will add it promptly.

 ## Inference Execution
 The models are currently run as part of a 12-hour job on `Sophia`.
 The endpoints are dynamically acquired and activated when the first query is performed by any group member, and subsequent queries by group members will re-use the running job/endpoint.